rjust/defects4j/framework/bug-mining/Patch-Minimization-Guide.md

             ```

 6. __Cleaning up and removing dead code__
-        Removal of unused pieces of code -- such as declaration of unused variable, unused import statements, unused functions, or results of expressions that is never used, should be removed from the patch.
+        Removal of unused pieces of code -- such as declarations of unused variables, unused import statements, unused functions, or results of expressions that are never used -- should be removed from the patch.

     * Example: In the following example, `count(totalRead)` is removed in the fixed version because it is an expression that is evaluated but is never being used in the bug fix.
 Also, since `numToRead` in the bug-fix statement is not altered by `count(totalRead)`, `count(totalRead)` does not affect the bug fix at all.
 Therefore, this change can be removed from the patch.